OracularIS/smartrf/docs/quick_start.md

 # SMART RF PLUS Quick Start

-Welcome to SMART RF PLUS, your comprehensive solution for efficient warehouse operations.
-This guide will walk you through the steps to register a new device and operate it seamlessly within your environment.
+In this section, we’ll walk you through the steps to quickly set up Smart RF Plus.
+You'll learn how to get started efficiently and configure it for optimal performance.

 ## Prerequisite

 - **MTF Server Task Reservation**